GautamBytes/volcano/docs/user-guide/how_to_use_ssh_plugin.md

 ## Background

-**SSH Plugin** is designed for the login without password for pods within a volcano job , which is necessary for workloads such as [MPI](https://www.open-mpi.org/).
+**SSH Plugin** is designed for the login without password for pods within a volcano job, which is necessary for workloads such as [MPI](https://www.open-mpi.org/).
 It often works with `SVC` plugin.

 ## Key Points